 Poole College of Management –

 Recognition and Award

 Recipients of the Outstanding Teacher Award become members of the Academy of Outstanding Teachers for as long as they remain a member of the NC State faculty.
-Recipients are recognized at the Teaching Awards Luncheon in the Spring and in print in the NC State Bulletin and Spring Commencement Program.
+Recipients are recognized at the Teaching Awards Luncheon in the Spring and in NC State media, and the Spring Commencement Program.

 Additional Recognition by the Alumni Association

 The Provost’s Administrative Advisory Committee selects a subset of Outstanding Teacher Award nominees for consideration by the Alumni Association.
-If approved, these nominees will be named Alumni Outstanding Teacher, will be recognized at an Alumni Association event in the Spring and will receive a cash award of $1,000.00.
+If approved, these nominees will be named Alumni Outstanding Teacher and will be ecognized at an Alumni Association event in the Spring.
+They receive a cash award of $1,000.00.